 The Audience Award is one of the most important awards that can be won at the festival.
-The votes and rankings of festival audiences is one of the most important indicators for film producers and distributors who can then get an idea of how the film will fare on general release in domestic and international cinemas.
+Festivalgoers’ votes and their film rankings are one of the most important indicators for film producers and distributors for gaining an understanding of how the film will fare in general release at domestic and international cinemas.

-At the end of each film audiences will have the opportunity to rate it by tearing the rating on their voting ballot (1 – excellent, 2 – good, 3 - average, 4 – poor).
+After each screening, audience members can rate the film by tearing the relevant rating ontheir voting ballot (1 – excellent, 2 – good, 3 - average, 4 – poor).
 The ballot is handed to a hostess or left in the ballot box when leaving the cinema.

-- voting will take place from July 3 to July 10 when the last evening screening is finished (ca. 2am on July 11)
+- voting will take place from July 3 until the last evening screening on July 10 (ca. 2 a.m. on July 11)

-- films shown at the festival on July 11 and 12 are re-screenings
+- the films shown at the festival on July 11 and 12 are re-screenings

 - short films are not included in the Audience Award competition

-- the results will be continuously published in the official festival newspaper, on this website and on the festival circuit TV as they come in
+- the results will be continuously published in the official festival newspaper, on this website and on the festival’s closed-circuit TV as they come in

-- the Audience Award will be awarded during the festival closing ceremony on July 11, 2020
+- the Audience Award will be presented at the festival’s closing ceremony on July 11, 2020